Quantifying the accuracy of steady states obtained from the Universal Lindblad Equation: Scaling of

-We first consider the case where ${\langle \bar A\rangle_c}$ is nonzero in the limit $\Gamma \to 0$.
+We first consider the case $\cO = S$ where ${\langle S\rangle_{\rm ULE}}$ is nonzero in the limit $\Gamma \to 0$.
 Since we assume the system to have a unique steady state, $\mathcal L_{\rm ULE}^\dagger$ has a single vanishing eigenvalue with corresponding left eigenvector {$\bar \rho_{\rm ULE}$}; all other eigenvalues either scale as $\Theta(\Gamma)$ or $\Theta(\Gamma^0)$.
-Thus, for any ($\Gamma$-independent) operator ${\mathcal O}$ that is orthogonal to {$\bar{\rho}_{\rm ULE}$} (in the sense of the Hilbert-Schmidt inner product), we infer that $\mathcal L^{\dagger -1}_{\rm ULE}[{\mathcal O}] = O(\Gamma^{-1})$.
-Since {$\delta A_c \equiv (1+\mathcal M^ \dagger) [{A}] - \Avg{\bar{A}}_c$ by definition has zero expectation value in the ULE steady state and is hence orthogonal to {$\bar{\rho}_{\rm ULE}$}, we have $\mathcal L^{\dagger -1}_{\rm ULE}[\delta {A}_c] =O(\Gamma^{-1})$.
-Using this in Eq.~\eqref{eqa:ca_def}, we conclude that $C_A=O(\Gamma^0)$ for observables with finite expectation values in the limit $\Gamma \to 0$, i.e., with $\lim_{\Gamma \to 0} {\langle \bar A\rangle_c} \neq 0$.
+Thus, for any ($\Gamma$-independent) operator ${\mathcal M}$ that is orthogonal to {$\bar{\rho}_{\rm ULE}$} (in the sense of the Hilbert-Schmidt inner product), we infer that $\mathcal L^{\dagger -1}_{\rm ULE}[{\mathcal M}] = O(\Gamma^{-1})$.
+Since $S'-\langle S'\rangle_{\rm ULE}$ by definition has zero expectation value in the ULE steady state and is hence orthogonal to {$\bar{\rho}_{\rm ULE}$}, we have $\mathcal L^{\dagger -1}_{\rm ULE}[S'-\langle S'\rangle_{\rm ULE}] =O(\Gamma^{-1})$.
+Using this in Eq.~\eqref{eqa:ca_def}, we conclude that $C_S=O(\Gamma^0)$ for observables with finite expectation values in the limit $\Gamma \to 0$, i.e., with $\lim_{\Gamma \to 0} {\langle S'\rangle_{\rm ULE}} \neq 0$.

-Next, we consider observables whose steady state values vanish in the limit $\Gamma \to 0$.
-Since $\lim_{\Gamma \to 0}\bar \rho'$ is diagonal in the eigenbasis of the Hamiltonian~\cite{Nathan_2020b}, there are two classes of operators for which $\lim_{\Gamma \to 0}{\langle \bar A\rangle_c} = 0$: the first class are operators whose diagonal matrix elements vanish in the eigenbasis of $H_{\mathcal S}$.
-The second class of operators are those that have nonzero diagonal elements in the eigenbasis of $H_{\mathcal S}$, but whose combination of diagonal elements nevertheless causes $A$ to be orthogonal to $\bar \rho_{\rm ULE}$.
-For the latter class of operators, $C_A$ can be infinite.
+Next, we consider the case $\cO = I$, where $I$ has vanishing steady-state value in the limit $\Gamma \to 0$.
+Since $\lim_{\Gamma \to 0}\bar \rho'$ is diagonal in the eigenbasis of the Hamiltonian~\cite{Nathan_2020b}, there are two classes of operators for which $\lim_{\Gamma \to 0}{\langle \cO'\rangle_{\rm ULE}} = 0$: the first class are operators whose diagonal matrix elements vanish in the eigenbasis of $H_{\mathcal S}$.
+The second class of operators are those that have nonzero diagonal elements in the eigenbasis of $H_{\mathcal S}$, but whose combination of diagonal elements nevertheless causes $\cO$ to be orthogonal to $\bar \rho_{\rm ULE}$.
+For the latter class of operators, $C_\cO$ can be infinite.
 However, the vanishing steady-state value of these operators requires fine-tuning of the system and bath parameters -- the operator will generically acquire nonzero steady-state values under perturbations of the bath parameters (such as temperature or chemical potential) or system-bath coupling.
 We hence expect this case to be non-generic.